 How to grow out your grey hair

 Here at Josh Wood Colour we celebrate all colours including grey and Josh is famed for making grey hair a trend.
-He’s put grey hair on the runway at Jean Paul Gaultier and turned super model Kristen McMenamy grey (pic below), plus he has embraced the colour personally too.
+He’s put grey hair on the runway at Jean Paul Gaultier and turned supermodel Kristen McMenamy grey (pic below), plus he has embraced the grey hair colour personally too.

 Josh’s mantra when it comes to wearing grey hair is, "If you going to do it, own it!"
-So if you’re thinking about growing out your grey, read on for his invaluable tips, with styling and haircare help from Matt Hawes, creative master stylist at the Atelier.
+So if you’re thinking about growing out your grey hair, read on for his invaluable tips, with hair styling and haircare help from Matt Hawes, Creative Master Stylist at the Josh Wood Atelier salon.

 Watch here as Josh discusses the greying process with journalist and author of The Tweakments Guide, Alice Hart-Davies.